MariammBello/linux/altschool/cloud-exercises/exercise2/ex2-readme.md

+# Question Exercise 2

+Task: Research online for 10 more linux commands aside the ones already mentioned in this module.
+Submit using your altschool-cloud-exercises project, explaining what each command is used for with examples of how to use each and example screenshots of using each of them.

+Instruction: Submit your work in a folder for this exercise in your altschool-cloud-exercises project.
+You will need to learn how to embed images in markdown files.

 # 1. Create User:

 The useradd command is used to create a new user.
 The -m flag creates a home directory for the new user, and the -s option specifies the login shell (in this case, /bin/bash).